Linear Adversarial Concept Erasure: Linear Maximin Games

-\paragraph{Generalized Linear Models.} We unify several different linear concept-removal objectives in the framework of generalized linear modeling.
-A linear model is a predictor of the form $\ynhat = \vtheta^{\top} \xx_n$, where the model's parameters $\vtheta$ come from some set $\Theta$.
-In the case of a generalized linear model, the predictor is coupled with a \defn{link function} $g(\cdot)$.
-The link function allows us to relate the linear prediction to the response in a more nuanced (perhaps non-linear) way.
-We denote the link function's inverse as $\link{\cdot}$.
-Using this notation, the predictor of a generalized linear model is $\widehat{y}_n = \link{\vtheta^{\top} \xx_n}$.
-We additionally assume a \defn{loss} function $\ell(\cdot, \cdot) \geq 0$, a non-negative function of the true response $y_n$ and a predicted response $\ynhat$, which is to be minimized.
-By changing the link function and the loss function we obtain different problems such as linear regression, Rayleigh quotient problems, SVM, logistic regression classification \textit{inter alia}.
-Now, we consider the objective
+\paragraph{Generalized Linear Models.} Let $\params \subset \R^D$ be a compact set of parameters, and let $\param \in \params$ be a real column vector of parameters.
+A generalized linear model consists of a linear predictor of the form $\param^{\top} \xx{n}$ coupled with a \defn{link function} $\linkfun(\cdot)$, which allows us to relate a linear prediction to the response in a more nuanced (perhaps non-linear) way.
+Denoting the link function's inverse as $\link{\cdot}$, we write the prediction of a generalized linear model as $\labelyhat{n} \defeq \link{\param^{\top} \xx{n}}$.
+We additionally assume a \defn{loss} function $\loss(\labely{n}, \labelyhat{n}) \geq 0$, a non-negative function of the true response $\labely{n}$ and a predicted response $\labelyhat{n}$, that is to be minimized.
+By changing the link and loss functions, we obtain different problems such as linear regression, Rayleigh quotient minimization, logistic regression classification, and others.
+Using the above notation, this paper considers the generalized linear classification objective\looseness=-1